palant/palant.info/content/articles/what-would-you-risk-for-free-honey/index.md

 > Developers must not obfuscate code or conceal functionality of their extension.
 This also applies to any external code or resource fetched by the extension package.

 I’d say that the VIM mechanism clearly violates that requirement as well.
+As I’m still to discover a working mechanism to report violations of Chrome’s Developer Program Policies, it is to be seen whether this will have any consequences.